angular-threejs/angular-three/libs/postprocessing/README.md

 This is the main entry point for post-processing effects in Angular Three.
 It provides a way to apply various visual effects to your 3D scene after it has been rendered.
 This library relies on `maath`, `three-stdlib`, and `postprocessing` as dependencies.

+## Documentation

+All public APIs are documented with JSDoc comments.
+Your IDE will provide inline documentation, parameter hints, and examples as you code.

 ## Installation

 ```bash